tsb-buchanan/OF_USERGROUP/README.md

 }
 ```

 After adding the IOobjects we now work on the turbulence model.
-First we will add a modified divDevReff fuction. divDevReff is a term that represents the divergence of the deviatoric part of the effective stress tensor.
-We modify this term by adding a nonlinear part to original term in kOmegaSSTBASE define below:
+First, we will add a modified divDevReff function. divDevReff is a term that represents the divergence of the deviatoric part of the effective stress tensor.
+We modify this term by adding a nonlinear part to the original term in kOmegaSSTBASE define below:

 \[
 fvc::div\left( \text{dev}\left(2 \cdot k \cdot \mathbf{b_{ij\Delta}}\right) \cdot \text{useRST} \cdot \xi \right)